ultimate271/notes/dostoevsky/brothers04.02.md

 His anger had returned with the last words.

+#### Fyodor bids Aloysha off, asking him to return for some fish soup the next day
 “You can go.
 There’s nothing for you to do here to‐day,” he snapped harshly.